Megaton Dias

-Wellington Leal Dias Santos (born October 2, 1967), widely known as Megaton Dias, is a prominent Brazilian Jiu-Jitsu (BJJ) practitioner and instructor.
-He holds a 7th-degree coral belt under the Gracie Humaitá lineage, led by Royler Gracie, and is recognized as one of the most enduring competitors in the sport's history.
-Dias began his training in Rio de Janeiro, Brazil, initially under Rogerio Camoes before joining the renowned Gracie Humaitá school, where he studied under Royler Gracie, Rickson Gracie, and Helio Gracie.
-He earned his BJJ black belt at the remarkably young age of 18 and later achieved the prestigious coral belt rank, a testament to his decades of dedication.
-In addition to his BJJ accomplishments, Dias is a 3rd-degree black belt in judo, a skill that has significantly influenced his grappling style.
+Wellington Leal Dias Santos (born October 2, 1967), known as Megaton Dias, is a Brazilian Jiu-Jitsu (BJJ) practitioner and instructor.
+He holds a 7th-degree coral belt under the Gracie Humaitá lineage, led by Royler Gracie.
+Dias began his training in Rio de Janeiro, Brazil, and studied under Royler Gracie, Rickson Gracie, and Helio Gracie.
+He earned his BJJ black belt at the age of 18 and later achieved the coral belt rank.

-Dias earned his nickname "Megaton" due to his explosive judo-inspired techniques, particularly his ability to throw opponents high into the air, reminiscent of a nuclear explosion's force.
-This moniker gained further recognition when SubFighter named it the top-ranked nickname in mixed martial arts (MMA) in 2007.
+Dias earned his nickname "Megaton" due to his judo-inspired techniques, particularly his ability to throw opponents high into the air.
+SubFighter named this the top-ranked nickname in mixed martial arts (MMA) in 2007.

 Early life and training

 Dias began training in martial arts at a young age, initially focusing on judo before transitioning to Brazilian jiu-jitsu.
 He was influenced by the growing Gracie Jiu-Jitsu movement in Rio de Janeiro and trained under several renowned instructors, including Rogerio Camoes, before joining Gracie Humaitá under Royler Gracie.